terra-money/classic-core/README.md

 terrad start
 ```

-Your `terrad` node should now be running a node on `tcp://localhost:26656`, listening for incoming transactions and signing blocks.
+Your `terrad` node will be running a node on `tcp://localhost:26656`, listening for incoming transactions and signing blocks.

 Congratulations, you've successfully set up your local Terra network!